miyagawa/hubot-standup/README.md

 ## Installation

 This hubot script depends on `roles.coffee` script.
 You're recommended to use `redis-brain.coffee` to persist the team information.

+You can use the [hubot-auth](https://www.npmjs.com/package/hubot-auth) module to manage roles as well.

 In your project directory, run the following: